A bipartite Sachdev-Ye-Kitaev model: Conformal limit and level statistics: Some analytical properties in the conformal limit

+This equation implicitly provides the scaling dimension $\Delta_A$ (and hence also $\Delta_B$) as a function of the ratio of sizes of the two partitions, $\kappa=N_A/N_B$.
 For $\kappa=1$, we find $\Delta_A=\Delta_B=1/4$, as expected, just like in the standard SYK model.
 For other values of $\kappa$, both scaling dimensions interpolate between $0$ and $1/2$ while always fulfilling $\Delta_A+\Delta_B=1/2$.
 This behavior is presented in Fig.~\ref{fig:scalingdim} on a logarithmic scale which shows the $A$-$B$ symmetry explicitly.
-Tunable scaling dimensions have already been seen in other variants of the SYK model \eg Ref.~\cite{Marcus2019,Kim2019}.
+Tunable scaling dimensions have also been seen in other variants of the SYK model \eg Ref.~\cite{Marcus2019,Kim2019}.

 Due to the conformal invariance and the reparametrization invariance it is straightforward to determine the finite temperature and real time correlators.
 At finite temperatures we find

 whereas for the retarded propagator at finite temperature we obtain